Moises56/listadeLazanmientos-React-chakra/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:5173/`.
 The app will automatically reload if you change any of the source files.

 ## Descripcion
- este es un proyecto usando la api de SpaceX que muestra los lanzamientos realizados y otros detalles se utilizo
+ _este es un proyecto usando la api de SpaceX que muestra los lanzamientos realizados y otros detalles se utilizo._

 ### Requeriments 📋